Your international business expansion plan depends on what you sell and where.

 To succeed at cross border e-commerce, brands and retailers need to identify which global markets are interested in their goods and services.
 There are distinct differences in cross-border e-commerce demand by country – and as we’ve covered before, some products are even banned or restricted in certain countries.
 In some markets, goods might fly out of your fulfillment center, while in others, the same inventory could end up languishing in a warehouse.
 As an international business, it’s up to you to understand the unique needs in each market and ensure that your localized e-commerce site is offering the right mix of products.

-Our experts examined the hottest merchandise in the top nine global markets (excluding the United States) to understand how the demand for goods varies by location.
+Our experts at Flow examined the hottest merchandise in the top nine global markets (excluding the United States) to understand how the demand for goods varies by location.
 In all nine of these global markets, clothing and footwear reign supreme, but there are some variations in other categories that brands and retailers should note.

 Review the list to help pinpoint which markets make the most sense for your brand’s global expansion initiative: